City-of-Helsinki/mlops-template/README.md

     Makefile
     README.md

-    ## STATIC NON-EDITABLES: (Do not edit unless you really know what you're doing!)
+    ## STATIC NON-EDITABLES: (Do not edit unless otherwise specified or you really know what you're doing!)
     LISENCE
     MANIFEST.in
-    docker-compose.yml
     setup.py

 ## Best Practices